rkuma183/wilsonmar.github.io/_posts/2017-03-25-agile-perftest.md

 2. How to automatically identify performance issues (such as memory leaks) as part of System Demos at the end of sprints ...

-   We gradually build system-level load test assets over time by accumulating micro-benchmarks at the component level as developers work.
+   We gradually build system-level load test assets over time by accumulating micro-benchmarks at the component level as developers work:

-   Also, have separate parallel "hardening" sprints that occur after System Demos to conduct performance testing:<br />
+   <a target="_blank" title="by Prakash Mallappa Pujar" href="https://www.scrumalliance.org/community/articles/2013/2013-may/agile-performance-testing-an-experimental-approach">*</a><br />
    <a target="_blank" title="by Prakash Mallappa Pujar" href="https://cloud.githubusercontent.com/assets/300046/24324628/2b35fe50-1160-11e7-9f15-cbbbf3b94536.jpeg">
    <img alt="agile_performance_testing_image prakash_mallappa_pujar__2" src="https://cloud.githubusercontent.com/assets/300046/24324628/2b35fe50-1160-11e7-9f15-cbbbf3b94536.jpeg"><br />(Click for full screen pop-up)</a>

-   <a target="_blank" title="by Prakash Mallappa Pujar" href="https://www.scrumalliance.org/community/articles/2013/2013-may/agile-performance-testing-an-experimental-approach">*</a>
+   Also, have "hardening" sprints that occur before the project release date.

 3. How to integrate work among groups working sequential shifts ...